 Additional Scores: If your child’s teacher shares additional Star reports with you, you may also see something called scaled score.
 The scaled score is a raw score that isn’t easy to interpret on its own, but it is the basis for calculating other measures like percentile rank and proficiency level.
-This year the Star publishers changed the scale behind the scaled score from the Enterprise Scale which we’ve used for many years to a new scale called the Unified Scale.
+In 2021-22 the Star publishers changed the scale behind the scaled score from the Enterprise Scale which we’ve used for many years to a new scale called the Unified Scale.
 They did this for technical reasons and it does not affect proficiency level or percentile rank.
 It’s like changing from Fahrenheit to Celsius when measuring temperature.

 - Learning Resources for Students and Families